exercism/cpp/exercises/concept/troll-the-trolls/.docs/instructions.md

 // => true
 ```

-## 4. Grant game access and pair players
+## 4. Grant game access and pair players.

 To keep the actual players in the game accountable for their actions, _Hellmath_ denies access to guest users.
 As mentioned above, Helma wants trolls to troll other trolls.
 Game connections between other users are unrestricted.

-Implement the `valid_player_combination` function that checks if the group can play together.
+Implement the `valid_player_combination` function that checks if two players can join the same game.
-The function has two arguments of type `AccountStatus` and returns a `bool`
+The function has two parameters of type `AccountStatus` and returns a `bool`

 ```cpp
 hellmath::valid_player_combination(hellmath::AccountStatus::guest, hellmath::AccountStatus::mod);